k0lter/autopostgresqlbackup/Documentation.md

 AutoPostgreSQLBackup extract databases into flat files (compressed or not, encrypted or not) in a daily and/or weekly and/or monthly basis.

-AutoPostgreSQLBackup supports mutliple databases engines (PostgreSQL and MySQL by now).
+AutoPostgreSQLBackup supports multiple databases engines (PostgreSQL and MySQL by now).

 ## OPTIONS